alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation_chainrule.md

-# The Mathematical Intuition Behind Deep Learning
+# The Maths of Deep Learning

 Alex Punnen \
 &copy; All Rights Reserved

+## Backpropagation with Scalar Calculus

 In this chapter lets deep dive a bit more into the technique of Back Propagation